-Siktir is a Turkish curse word meaning "buzz off."
-But as most of the bad words in human languages, you can give it various definitions based on the context.
+"Siktir" is a Turkish curse word meaning "buzz off."
+But as with most bad words in human languages, you can give it various definitions based on the context.
 Some of the extra meanings are listed below:

 - Go f*** yourself.